Guide: Defining your test configuration¶

 Click the ADMIN link from the interface’s header and then, from the side menu, the Domain Management link.
 In doing so you have now accessed the (currently empty) domain management dashboard.

-This is where, as test bed administrator, you can view the different domains defined.
+This is where, as test bed administrator, you can view the different domains that are defined.
 Each of these typically relates to a single project as it serves to group together related specifications.
 Click on the Create domain button to create one for your project.

 In the resulting form provide the details for your project, specifically: